197th Infantry Brigade (United States): History

-The intent of this reorganization at the time was that the brigade would align with XVIIIth Corps possible contingency assignment to potential middle east situations.
+The intent of this reorganization at the time was that the brigade would align with XVIIIth Corps possible contingency assignment to potential Middle East situations.
 If activated, the brigade would be the Corps heavy force element.
-It was also understood that the brigade would become as a longer term objective, though remaining at Ft, Benning, a divisional maneuver brigade of a mechanized division that would at some point activate at Ft.
+It was also understood that the brigade would become as a longer-term objective, though remaining at Ft, Benning, a divisional maneuver brigade of a mechanized division that would at some point activate at Ft.
 Stewart, Georgia.
 The division that would form was believed at the time to be the 24th Mechanized Division.

 An aggressive brigade training and validation by Forces Command followed the new mission assignment for the brigade.
 It included many joint exercises and other deployments locally at Ft.
 Benning in support of Infantry Center missions that were part of a massive Army modernization that was initiating.

 The Infantry Center missions along with the aggressive reorganization and training program relative to the new mission orientation of the brigade saw deployments such as the following.
-As part of the XVIIIth Corps mission, the brigade deployed as a brigade or as subordinate formations to MacGregor Range, New Mexico, Ft, Stewart, Georgia and Eglin Air Force Base, Florida and participation in XVIIIth Corps CPXs at Ft.Bragg, North Carolina, The brigade also made demanding deployments to Infantry Center missions.
-As examples the brigade's 3rd Battalion, 7th Infantry deployed a detachment for four months of first 69, then after an extensive machine-gun gunnery period, 49 soldiers in support of the Squad Automatic Weapons Test administered by the U.S. Army Infantry Board in 1974 for four-month.
+As part of the XVIIIth Corps mission, the brigade deployed as a brigade or as subordinate formations to MacGregor Range, New Mexico, Fort Stewart, Georgia and Eglin Air Force Base, Florida and participation in XVIIIth Corps CPXs at Fort Bragg, North Carolina, The brigade also made demanding deployments to Infantry Center missions.
+As examples the brigade's 3rd Battalion, 7th Infantry deployed a detachment for four months of first 69, then after an extensive machine-gun gunnery period, 49 soldiers in support of the Squad Automatic Weapons Test administered by the U.S. Army Infantry Board in 1974 for four months.
 The 1st Battalion (Mechanized), 58th Infantry, almost immediately after their return from a month long gunnery and maneuver training density at McGregor Range, New Mexico, deployed Companies A and B for six months in support of Mechanized Infantry Combat Vehicle (MICV) Tests 1 & 2, what became the Bradley Infantry Fighting Vehicle in 1976.

 Company A, with three tank sections from the 2nd Battalion 69th Armor (7 tanks) under operational control reconfigured for the Multiple Integrated Laser Engagement System (MiILES) using test battle scenarios that collected the digitized engagement data as a Soviet Motorized Rifle Battalion.
-Company B configure as a U.S mechanized force using bot M113s and ht e MICVs.
+Company B configure as a U.S. mechanized force using both M113s and MICVs.
 These and other support missions by the brigade and its soldiers made major contributions to the Army's then massive modernization effort in progress that would continue through the 1990s.